-The Fund monitors and reports on all mandatory Principal Adverse Impact indicators (PAIs).
+The Fund monitors and reports on all mandatory PAIs.
 Given the Fund's investment strategy, additional indicators selected are focused on energy consumption as well as workplace safety.
-CIP takes a number of actions in relation to Principal Adverse Impact indicators, such as setting ESG & Climate Standards, excluding certain asset classes, covering ESG as part of due diligence processes, having internal ESG support in place, and monitoring sustainability performance of investee companies.
+CIP takes a number of actions in relation to PAIs, such as setting ESG standards, excluding certain asset classes, covering ESG as part of due diligence processes, having internal ESG support in place, and monitoring sustainability performance of investee companies.

-Principal Adverse Impact indicators are considered through the lens of material ESG risks, such as environmental, health and safety legislation and enforcement, human and labour rights risks, and corruption risks, and are operationalised through several procedures and relevant documents described in the section above.
+PAIs are considered through the lens of material ESG risks, such as environmental, health and safety legislation and enforcement, human and labour rights risks, corruption risks, and are operationalised through several procedures and relevant documents described in the section above.

-In the Fund's SFDR periodic report, CIP emphasises the importance of robust data collection and quality assurance in our investments.
+In the Fund's SFDR periodic report, CIP emphasize the importance of robust data collection and quality assurance in the Fund's investments.
 Data is collected directly from the projects, ensuring a high level of accuracy and reliability.
 While CIP strives to ensure the highest quality of data through rigorous processes, it is important to acknowledge that absolute data quality cannot be guaranteed.
-Variations in data collection methods, reporting standards, and the inherent complexities of ESG metrics may impact overall quality.
-In cases where data is not available, the Fund uses estimations based on industry standards, internal models and best efforts to fill the gaps.
-CIP and the Fund are committed to continuous improvement and regularly reviews our data collection and validation processes to enhance accuracy and reliability.
+Variations in data collection methods, reporting standards, and the inherent complexities of ESG metrics may impact the overall quality.
+In cases where data is not available, the Fund use estimations based on industry standards, internal models and best efforts to fill the gaps.
+CIP and the Fund is committed to continuous improvement and regularly review data collection and validation processes to enhance accuracy and reliability.